 Ensure all Logistical Challenges are Understood Before Design Freeze

 The project location is usually determined before any project team is put together to deliver on the owner’s plans.
 The challenges around that predetermined location must be understood in the project’s early planning so that the modular design can be delivered and installed as designed.
 The maximum size and weights of the modules must be locked in early so that the modular split of skids can be understood from the project start.
 Limits such as road weight limits, transport routing restrictions, lift capabilities at the site and if projects are international further restrictions for importation duties or the like must be understood before project design costs and schedules are locked in.
 In addition, the sequencing of construction must be well thought through so that modules can be available to accommodate acceleration or delays associated with the onsite construction schedule.

 Teamwork and Project Mindset

 While the points above are not foreign to any build, traditional or modular, the recognition and understanding of the modular aspects in a modular build are essential.
 Due to the rapid deployment of a modular build, the points mentioned above are critical to ensure successful execution.
-TAS has delivered over 20,000 modular cooling units, data center infrastructure, electrical skids, and edge modules for a variety of markets such as data center, government, higher education, healthcare, oil and gas, turbine inlet chilling, gaming and much more over the last 20 years.
-TAS has successfully worked with owners, EPC’s, and Engineers of Record who have implemented these lessons learned and are reaping the maximum benefits of the modular build process.
-With the reduced availability of skilled onsite construction labor, more frequent technology changes, as well as the desire to incrementally build out infrastructure in a just in time fashion, modular offsite construction clearly has a bright future.
+TAS has delivered over 20,000 modular cooling units, data center infrastructure, electrical skids, and edge modules for a variety of markets such as data centers, government, higher education, healthcare, oil and gas, turbine inlet chilling, gaming, and much more over the last 20 years.
+TAS has successfully worked with owners, EPCs, and Engineers of Record who have implemented these lessons learned and are reaping the maximum benefits of the modular build process.
+With the reduced availability of skilled onsite construction labor, more frequent technology changes, as well as the desire to incrementally build out infrastructure in a just-in-time fashion, modular offsite construction has a bright future.